Kevoulee/landscape/PITCHME.md

 ## CryptoKitties

-* CryptoKitties is a digital collectible game based around cats that are breakable and tradable
+* CryptoKitties is a Ethereum based digital collectible game based around cats that are breakable and tradable
 * Each cat is unique and individually owned; it cannot be replicated, taken away or destroyed
 * CryptoKitties, uses the lesser known ERC721 standard, for non-fungible tokens
 * Under this standard, you ensure that each token has its unique attributes and values and that it cannot be substituted for another, making it perfect for solutions that depends on tracking individual units or entities of any kind